microsoft/fluentui-react-native/docs/pages/Guides/PortingFromFluentUI.md

 ## Styling

-CSS is not available in React Native, so styling must be applied to elements directly instead of using classNames or selectors.
+CSS is not available in React Native, so styling must be applied to elements directly instead of using classNames or other selectors.
 A good way to ensure that styles are passed through a tree is to use a `ThemeProvider`.
 More information about our theming can be found [here](https://github.com/microsoft/fluentui-react-native/tree/master/docs/pages/Theming)